river-dot-dev/obsidian-river-sync/README.md

 # River Sync for Obsidian

-Email yourself quick notes and ideas throughout the day.
+Email or SMS yourself quick notes and ideas throughout the day.
 River captures everything and syncs to Obsidian with AI-enhanced tagging.

 ## ⚠️ Requirements